 - Production of affordable rental housing

 - Preservation of affordable rental housing, including income-restricted and NOAH

 - Production and preservation of affordable ownership housing

-- Homeless housing
+- Housing for the homeless

 - Home maintenance and improvement programs

 Housing and Redevelopment Authority (HRA) Resources: HRA resources include levied funds and property sale proceeds.
 These resources can be used for specific development projects, rehabilitation and maintenance programs, and other housing opportunities as determined by the HRA Board in accord with City goals and polices.